FAQ

 I recommend washing all projects made with my yarn by hand, in cool water, using a gentle product specifically made for washing woollens.
 Lay flat to dry.

 Please note: All efforts are made to ensure wash fastness, but many factors beyond my control such as water acidity or alkalinity, hard water, water temperature, detergent ingredients, etc. can cause dyes to bleed, despite being exhausted during the dyeing process, and rinsed clean following dyeing.
 If you are planning a colorwork project, I strongly recommend making and wet blocking a swatch prior to starting your project.
+Color catchers are amazing for sucking up excess dye, and adding a little bit of white vinegar or citric acid into your wash water can help dyes stay put.

 Do you sell wholesale?